afcarl/angle_utils/README.md

 angle_utils
 ===========

-Pythonic angles common operations.
-Angles are on a manifold and hence typical simple arithmetic operations can horribly go wrong if care if not taken.
+Pure python operations common to angles.
+Angles exist on a manifold and hence typical simple arithmetic operations (like averaging) can horribly go wrong if care if not taken.
 This is a start of a collection of simple functions to handling these.

 ### Features